Alx-Benjamin/AQ3D-Bot/README.md

     * Set a timeout to automatically stop the bot if no enemies are detected for a specified time.
     * Limit the bot's runtime to prevent excessive grinding sessions.
     * Stop the bot on death.
+    * Set % of HP before using your potion

 * **User-Friendly Interface:**

+    * Click and Drag selection of UI elements
     * Intuitive interface with clear instructions and status updates.
     * Easy-to-use settings panel for customizing bot behavior.
     * Real-time bot runtime display.